STAT540-UBC-2022/project-team-11/Reports/Progress-Report.md

 far, we have concluded that we have a set of 66 DEGs given the infection status.
 We have also formulated a model that predicts the infected status, given the set of DEGs.
-Our model had an accuracy of 95.9% with three healthy patients misclassified as diseased and 1 infected patient incorrectly classified as healthy.
+Our model had an accuracy of 95.9% with three healthy patients misclassified as healthy and 1 infected patient incorrectly classified as diseased.

 List some challenges that you have encountered or anticipate.
 How will you address them?